-Finally, Nasdaq proposes to make certain clarifying changes to the existing rule text.
-First, Nasdaq proposes to clarify how annual fees (including the proposed allinclusive annual fees) are assessed when a company first lists or transfers between market tiers.
 Nasdaq also proposes to clarify the application of fee waivers in certain merger situations.
 As currently drafted, the rule requires that a company apply for a waiver if it is applicable.
 Nasdaq proposes instead to apply these waivers automatically for all eligible companies.
 In addition, the proposed rule change would clarify the treatment of the waiver in a case where the company had not yet paid its annual fee.
 Nasdaq also proposes to delete current IM-5920-1, which provides a waiver for listed securities exempt from registration under Section 12(g) of the Act pursuant to Rule 12g3-2(b).
-After Nasdaq registered as a national securities exchange, these securities were initially permitted to list pursuant to an exemption from Section 12(a) of the Act.8 This exemption expired on August 1, 2009, and companies described in the interpretive material can no longer be listed on Nasdaq.
-Nasdaq also proposes to modify a cross reference to the record keeping fee in Rule 5250(e)(3), since that fee will not be payable by all companies.
-Last, Nasdaq proposes to remove from the rules certain effective dates that are no longer applicable.
+After Nasdaq registered as a national securities exchange, these securities were initially permitted to list pursuant to an exemption from Section 12(a) of the Act.
+This exemption expired on August 1, 2009, and companies described in the interpretive material can no longer be listed on Nasdaq.

+Last, Nasdaq proposes to modify a cross reference to the record-keeping fee in Rule 5250(e)(3), since that fee will not be payable by all companies, update the preamble to the listing fee section to reflect the changes discussed herein and remove from the rules certain effective dates that are no longer applicable.

 While the changes proposed herein are effective upon filing, Nasdaq has designated that the changes be operative on January 1, 2015.
-Until January 1, 2015,
+Until January 1, 2015, Nasdaq will maintain the existing, applicable fee schedule in its online manual, and will also display the changes proposed herein as being effective in the future.